MacBook Air Overheating? 6 Tips and Tricks to Cool It Down

-Override Your Fans
+5. Override Your Fans

-Finally: Laptop Coolers & Cleaning
+6. Laptop Coolers and Cleaning

-If your Mac is older and you’re noticing the fans spinning up a lot more than they used to, you may want to go a step further and clean it.
-This involves opening up your laptop and exposing its delicate inner-workings so, while you’re unlikely to break anything, you really should take care if you decide to do this.
+If your Mac is older and the fans spin up a lot more than they used to, you may want to go a step further and clean it out.
+This involves opening the laptop enclosure and exposing all the delicate inner-workings.
+It’s entirely possible to cause permanent damage to your MacBook while doing this, so you may want to hire a professional instead.